Chart Color Schemes

 Maiden Gully performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Maiden Gully Primary School and Marist College Bendigo serve a total of 1,745 students, with Maiden Gully having an ICSEA score of 1025.
-The area has one primary and one K-12 school, functioning as an education hub with 29.1 school places per 100 residents, exceeding the regional average of 18.0 and attracting students from surrounding communities.
+The area has Maiden Gully Primary School and Marist College Bendigo serving 1,745 students combined, with typical Australian school conditions (ICSEA: 1025) offering balanced educational opportunities.
+There is one primary and one K-12 school.
+As an education hub, the area provides 29.1 school places per 100 residents, higher than the regional average of 18.0, attracting students from nearby communities.

 Frequently Asked Questions - Education